How to Grow Your Business

-Business growth can mean many things to many individuals.
-Once you are clear on your reasons why you want to grow, the next step is to determine how you want to grow.
-Only you can thoroughly assess your situation and decide which strategies are best for you or create unique ones based on you and your business.
+Business growth can mean many things and only you can thoroughly assess your situation and decide which strategies are best for you based on you and your business.

 Increasing your profits doesn’t necessarily mean increasing your sales, but can be a result of increasing your efficiencies by dropping your operating costs or reducing your direct costs.
 There may be items in your inventory that are worth examining of how they contribute to the profitability of your business.
 You might also look at who your best customers are, and how they play a role in your success.

 There may be opportunities to increase the number of purchases your existing customers make or provide additional, complementary offerings to the products they already purchase.
 You might also explore whether or not you are reaching all your potential customers in the geographic area you already operate in.